Long-Term Funding, Update #2

 also saw four releases, which provided a mix of bug fixes,

-compatibility improvements (with clojure.java.jdbc
+compatibility improvements (with clojure.java.jdbc, to ease migration),

 documentation improvements, and a few enhancements.